kychanbp/credit_risk_mgmt_fintech/docs/source/prediction/intervention_response.rst

 RCTs and A/B Testing are commonly used in consumer lending to estimate the effect of a treatment on an outcome, such as the effect of a limit increase on default risk.

+How to design a RCT is a big topic, especially in medical research.
+The stakes are high, and the consequences of a failed experiment can be severe.
+However, in credit risk management, the stakes are lower.
+Therefore, I will not cover this topic in detail, but will provide a high level overview of the key considerations.

 Estimating Treatment Effect If Randomized Controlled Trials Are Available
 -------------------------------------------------------------------------